ultimatecoder/cpython/Doc/distributing/index.rst

 back to that common pool of software if they choose to do so.

-The same distribution tools can also be used to distribute software within an organisation, regardless of whether that software is published as open source software or not.
+The same distribution tools can also be used to distribute software within an organization, regardless of whether that software is published as open source software or not.